 As a supervisor you can view personal information (address, emergency contact, birth date, compensation history) for each of your employees.
-To do so, use this navigation in iPeople: Main Menu > Manager Self Service > Job and Personal Information > View Employee Personal Info.
+To do so, click on the "More..." tile on your Employee page.
+Then select Employee Personal Information from the left navigation.

 Choose an employee from the list by clicking on "Select" next to the name of the employee.

 The selected employee's Employee Information Summary should look similar to this screen: